Acute Seizures and Status Epilepticus in Infants and Children - Paediatric Intensive Care Unit, Leeds Children’s Hospital

 - History of trauma

-- Suspicion of non accidental head injury
+- Suspicion of abusive head trauma

 Lumbar puncture is not necessary during acute stage and will not change immediate management.
 Send for MC&S, protein, glucose, meningococcal PCR and herpes PCR.
 Don’t forget to do blood glucose at the same time.